-Are smart assistants really useful or just a craze?
+Are smart assistants really useful or are they just a craze?

 What value really lies behind all these smart assistants?
 Smart assistants combine many built-in features, enabling users to remotely access these features through voice commands.
-For example, it is possible to use them as an alternative to the traditional keyboard/mouse combo (or even touch screens) to launch a search, send a message, or add an appointment to your calendar.
-Smart assistant is able to respond to users thanks to more or less sophisticated artificial intelligence equipped with speech recognition.
-Basically, the main goal of smart assistants is to give an immediate answer to what you have on your mind at the moment.
+For example, we can use them as an alternative to the traditional keyboard/mouse combo (or even touch screens).
+It is possible to launch a search, send a message, or add an appointment to your calendar simply with your voice.
+Smart assistants are able to respond to users thanks to more or less sophisticated artificial intelligence equipped with speech recognition.
+Basically, the main goal of smart assistants is to give an immediate answer to what is on your mind at a particular moment.

-This was a very attractive concept on paper and is, unsurprisingly, a real hit among consumers.
-Sales skyrocketed: A must-have gift at the end of 2017, some sites even went as far as publishing articles entitled “Why everyone should own a Google Home, Amazon Echo, or Apple HomePod”.
+This concept is very attractive on paper and is, unsurprisingly, a real hit among consumers.
+Sales skyrocketed.
+Considered a must-have gift at the end of 2017, some websites even went as far as publishing articles entitled “Why everyone should own a Google Home, Amazon Echo, or Apple HomePod”.
 But are these devices really as useful as their manufacturers say they are?

-Most devices currently on the market have a limited list of predetermined functions that are triggered when a known query is identified.
-In the best case, more irregular queries are answered by reading the top of search engines results, or worse, simply misunderstood by the assistant.
-At their current level, these devices are fun gadgets rather than truly useful appliances.
+Most devices currently available have a limited list of predetermined functions that are triggered when a known query is identified.
+Irregular queries can be answered by reading the top of search engines results, or simply be misunderstood by the assistant.
+At their current level, these devices are more like fun gadgets to possess rather than truly useful appliances.

 Faced with the rapid growth of this technology, with Google Assistant already installed on 400 million Android devices, Google and Amazon are vying for dominance in this market.
 It’s a battle oriented towards the future in which constant innovation is essential.
-Apple is currently suffering the consequences of not sufficiently innovating its service, which is currently receiving strong criticism for its mediocre performances in comparison with the competition.
+Apple is currently suffering the consequences of not having sufficiently innovated in this service.
+Indeed, it is currently receiving strong criticism for its mediocre performances in comparison with its other devices available.

-Web industry giants are looking for new places to use these devices, intending to make them more ubiquitous, especially in applications involving limited features where interaction with a graphic user interface is undesirable.
-In cars, for example, to avoid distracting the driver, or on televisions, thus eliminating the need for remote controls, or in completely new areas such as augmented reality headsets.
+Web industry giants are now looking for new places to use these devices to make them more ubiquitous.
+They are especially looking into applications with limited features where interaction with a graphic user interface is undesirable.
+We can take the example of cars, where avoiding to distract the driver is necessary.
+Televisions are also a good example, as industries are looking to eliminate the need for remote controls.
+Giants are also innovating into new areas such as augmented reality headsets.

-On the other hand, the addition of more and more predefined features will also contribute to creating the illusion that these devices possess advanced intelligence.
-Manufacturers are planning on controlling various connected objects with these devices as the internet of things is increasingly present in homes.
+However, the addition of more and more predefined features will also contribute to creating the illusion that these devices possess advanced intelligence.
+Manufacturers are planning on controlling various connected objects with these devices as the IoT is increasingly present in homes.

 For more on digital devices, have a look at the following articles: Google Pixel Buds: Dreaming of a World Where Language Barriers no Longer Exist and Designing Virtual and Augmented Reality Interfaces